 A market map does not exist yet.
-In January 2022 Michael Mainelli and Simon Mills released a paper called "The Metaverse & Insurance - Pixel Perfect" xiiicovering many relevant issues.
-AXA entered the Sandbox in Hong Kong^{xxiv}, AIA^{xxv}, and Heungkik Life^{xxvi} companies created a metaverse presence and other will rapidly join in 2023.
-YuLife^{xxvii} has been designed for the gaming and life insurance metaverse experience from the outset.
+In January 2022 Michael Mainelli and Simon Mills released a paper called "The Metaverse & Insurance - Pixel Perfect" xxiiicovering many relevant issues.
+AXA entered the Sandbox in Hong Kong xxiv, AIA xxv, and Heungkik Life xxvi companies created a metaverse presence and other will rapidly join in 2023.
+YuLife xxvii has been designed for the gaming and life insurance metaverse experience from the outset.

 Virtual healthcare insurance is emerging adjusting health policies to add riders for physical and mental harm due to prolonged user immersion.
-Telemedicine shows uptick demand and XRHealth^{xxviii} offers metaverse-based virtual services that avatars can access 24X7 integrated with employee benefits.
+Telemedicine shows uptick demand and XRHealth offers metaverse-based virtual services that avatars can access 24X7 integrated with employee benefits.

-Removal of physical constraints enables embedded insurance coverage, purchased via noninsurance products/services at real time point of sale providing brand awareness and education channel for younger generations.
-Swiss RE note a protection gap of \$1.42T^{xxix} so insurers in the metaverse using open API's^{xxx} can embed their products into broader ecosystems engaging with digital natives and the digital assets created in the process are vital for alternate asset investments especially for life insurance companies.
+Removal of physical constraints enables embedded insurance coverage, purchased via non-insurance products/services at real time point of sale providing brand awareness and education channel for younger generations.
+Swiss RE note a protection gap of \$1.42Txxix so insurers in the metaverse using open API'sxxx can embed their products into broader ecosystems engaging with digital natives and the digital assets created in the process are vital for alternate asset investments especially for life insurance companies.

 An avatar is a NFT which is a smart contract which triggers events so use of blockchain will hasten adoption of parametric insurance covering policyholders against specific events paying an instant pre agreed claim amount based on a set of data proven criteria, eliminating exclusions, deductibles, long claim process and reducing basis risk.
 Augmentation by humans is advised using AR.
 This contingency insurance can be applied to event cancellation or business interruption from cyberattack, market value loss of digital assets, reputational risk or loss of attraction of a platform.
 As crypto assets/NFTs are subject to high price volatility a risk management framework must be established to ensure key performance indicators such as solvency margin ratio and reserving are preserved.
-Cyber insurance touchpoints to engage in risk, pricing and claims adjustment.
+Cyber insurance has to be embedded with recovery services.
+In the industrial sector interactive digital twins are insurance touchpoints to engage in risk, pricing and claims adjustment.
 XR headsets carry out property assessments by overlaying new damage information over pre-damage images to verify claims.
 Property and casualty underwriters can examine assets without needing to be on site reducing costs.
 Extended warranty for smart devices is a key line of capital light business.